-- Investment advantages through the Community Foundation’s professional money managers and investment consultants.
+- Investment advantages through the Community Foundation of North Florida’s professional money managers and investment consultants.

 - Planned Giving assistance for handling a wide variety of gifts, allowing your organization to introduce your donors to more innovative and tax-minimizing ways of giving.

-- Greater exposure to a wider range of potential donors through various Community Foundation publications allowing for opportunities to grow your organization’s endowment fund.
+- Greater exposure to a wider range of potential donors through various Community Foundation of North Florida’s publications allowing for opportunities to grow your organization’s endowment fund.

-- Relief of administrative burdens as the Community Foundation receives and processes all gifts to the endowment fund including providing gift acknowledgement to the donor and notification to your organization.
+- Relief of administrative burdens as the Community Foundation of North Florida receives and processes all gifts to the endowment fund including providing gift acknowledgement to the donor and notification to your organization.

 - Increased donor confidence because your organization is using a professional third party endowment building partner to administer the endowment.

 - Personalized service from our knowledgeable and professional staff who are here to provide prompt attention to your needs including presentations to your board upon request.

-Nonprofit organization endowment funds established at the Community Foundation are referred to as Agency funds.
-Below are the most common questions and answers about Agency endowments at the Community Foundation.
+Nonprofit organization endowment funds established at the Community Foundation of North Florida are referred to as Agency funds.
+Below are the most common questions and answers about Agency endowments at the Community Foundation of North Florida.